Moon landing computer technology and beyond – differences and similarities of two 1960’s developments and of our own 1980’s P82:

 Each such module had thus no inherent functionality until plugged into the back-plane.
 Functionality was determined by the wire-wrapping connections of the back-plane which in fact connected each of the individual NOR gates into operational logic circuitry.
 The I/O functionality to connect to the many controls and status of the space craft was very specific, sometimes simple in nature, yet totally real time — incorporating sophisticated interrupt, prioritizing and sharing approaches.

 (2): 1969 HP2116 computer — project began in 1963, CTL IC’s with multi-gate logic and core memory.
-Human interface was the teleprinter, switch register and panel lights.
+Human interface was the teletype, switch register and panel lights.
 Dual-sided PC boards, each with specific functionality, plugged into wire-wrap back-plane.
 Extensive I/O designed with priority interrupt servicing for interfacing to external equipment in a real-time environment.
 It was one of the very first 16-bit commercial computers; introduced as an instrument controller, but became so much more.

 (3): 1982 P82 project by marcomathieumedia — CMOS IC’s with multi-function logic and small solid state memory.
 Human interface was similar to the AGC, meaning a chunky keyboard and a display (4 digits plus LEDs).
 IC’s are typically higher in density than the 2116.
 However IC’s are inserted into sockets which use back-plane wire-wrap as in the AGC.